 - 55-438 International Business

 The social, cultural, and ethical dimensions of consumer behavior and marketing strategies.
 Topics include business ethics, ethical consumption, consumer creativity and co-creation, product/service innovation, entrepreneurship, self/identity, corporate identity, brand management, international marketing, and cross-cultural consumer behavior.

 - Dean's Award for Research (2015)

 - Shi, Tiebing (2015), “How Consumer Entrepreneurs Legitimize Their Activities and Offerings in A Nascent Market Which They Create: The Anti-fraudulence Industry in China, 1994-2014.”
-Presented at the Forth International Conference on Business Anthropology, May 2015, Beijing, China.
+Presented at the Forth International Conference on Business Anthropology, May 2015, Tianjin, China.

 - Blackford, Ben, and Tiebing Shi (2014), “The Relationship between Business Simulations in Capstone Management Courses and Standardized Test Scores,” International Journal of Management Education, 13, 84-94.

 - Shi, Tiebing (2014), “Mainstreaming, Counter-Co-Optation, and Depoliticization by A Counterculture,” Journal of Marketing Development and Competitiveness, 8 (3), 107-119.

 - Shi, Tiebing (2014), “Mainstreaming, Counter-Co-Optation, and Depoliticization by A Counterculture: An Investigation of the Free/Open Source Software Culture,” 2014 AMA Winter Marketing Educators’ Conference Proceedings, Orlando, Florida, USA, February 2004.